Aurora Config

 Grant access to roles

 Applications can grant access to roles by specifying an ingress configuration.
-The ingress configuration is a list, in the format outlined in the following table.
+The ingress configuration is an object, in the format outlined in the following table.

 NameDefaultDescription

-accesscontrol/ingress/[]/rolesList of roles to grant the application.
+accesscontrol/ingress/<name>/grantedRolesList of roles to grant the application.
+Cannot be an empty list.
 Type list of Strings.

 Aurora config example